cmang/durdraw/undo.md

 Each existing action should be routed (where appropriate) through the Frame/Movie classes.
 These classes are best placed to recognise when state has changed and correspondingly update the undo state.
 In addition to the existing Frame/Movie classes, it would be handy to introduce something like a Pixel class that could keep track of its own state, and the main undo list could just consist of references to the individual pixel & index of the change inside that pixel.
 I'm unsure how this would interact with things like the existing colour map #TODO investigate.

-Ideally, functionally:

-- All pixel state should be updated correctly from undo/redo actions
-- State other than pixel char/colour changes should be considered for undo/redo
-  - cursor position
-  - selected area
-  - durations/other metadata
-- Goes without saying
-  - This should all be _fast_, which I'm pretty confident will be the case (#TODO some basic proof and big Os).
-  - This should be _efficient_, leaving room for very large projects and scaling/extending in future.
-  - This should all be _small_, as any speed increase at the cost of memory will not really be a victory.

 ![durdraw_undo](https://github.com/user-attachments/assets/43791948-e6d5-4ab8-bb9e-85a1e62f987c)